komposter/CommunityPowerEA.com/pages/donate.md

 # Donate

-If you like my work and want to support me, you can do it in many ways:
+If you like my work and want to support me, you can do it in many ways

 ### Become a sponsor [on GitHub](https://github.com/sponsors/komposter)
 <iframe src="https://github.com/sponsors/komposter/button" title="Sponsor komposter" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>